 The Article is on display in each classroom and around school.
 We also share it with our parents through Marvellous Me and our social media page.
 It is important that everyone in our school community knows about children’s rights so we try to tell as many people about our Article of the Month as possible!

-June 2023 – Article 31 – I have a right to relax and play
+June 2025: Article 31: I have the right to relax and play